 Dead to Me season 2 is streaming now on Netflix

 I Know This Much is True, starring Mark Ruffalo, is on Foxtel

-Mark Ruffalo has been in some great movies and we’re all currently waiting to see his latest – Dark Waters – where he plays a lawyer suing DuPont for dumping chemicals.
-Dark Waters will stream on Google Play on June 10th but right now, we can watch Ruffalo in his latest TV series called I Know This Much Is True.
+Mark Ruffalo has been in some great movies and we love him in Dark Waters – where he plays a lawyer suing DuPont for dumping chemicals.
+Dark Waters will stream on Google Play.
+You can also watch Ruffalo in his TV series called I Know This Much Is True.